Joseph P. Kennedy II: Marriages and reversed annulment

-In 1993 Kennedy asked the Roman Catholic Archdiocese of Boston for an annulment of the marriage, claiming he was mentally incapable of entering into marriage at the time of his wedding.
-An annulment would have rendered the marriage void sacramentally (a church annulment does not change the legal legitimacy of a marriage) and allow Kennedy to marry Anne Elizabeth "Beth" Kelly (born April 3, 1957), a former staff member of his, in a Roman Catholic ceremony, as well as allow him to participate in other sacraments of the church, such as Holy Communion, not available to a divorced person who remarries.
-Rauch refused to agree to the annulment, and Kennedy married Beth in a non-Catholic civil ceremony on October 23, 1993.
+In 1993, Kennedy asked the Catholic Archdiocese of Boston for an annulment of his marriage to Rauch, claiming he was mentally incapable of entering into marriage at the time of the wedding.
+An annulment would have rendered the marriage void in the Church.
+This would have also allowed Kennedy to marry Anne Elizabeth "Beth" Kelly, a former staff member of his, in a Catholic ceremony, as well as allow him to continue receiving Holy Communion (which is forbidden for a divorced person who remarries outside of the Church).
+Rauch refused to agree to the annulment; Kennedy married Kelly in a non-Catholic civil ceremony on October 23, 1993.

-The Boston Archdiocese initially granted Kennedy the annulment, which was discovered by Rauch only after the decision in 1996.
-Sheila, who is an Episcopalian, wrote a book Shattered Faith: A Woman's Struggle to Stop the Catholic Church from Annulling Her Marriage, explaining that she was opposed to the concept of annulment because it meant in Roman Catholic theology that the marriage had never actually existed, and claiming that the Kennedy family influence made it possible to unilaterally "cancel" a 12-year marriage.
-A tribunal decision in favor of annulment is automatically appealed, and the decision is not effective until a second, conforming, sentence is granted.
-Instead of allowing the appeal to take place in the United States, Rauch appealed directly to the Holy See.
-The original decision was overturned by the highest appellate tribunal of the Roman Catholic Church, the Roman Rota, in 2005.
-Rauch was not informed of the decision by the Boston Archdiocese until 2007.
-As the first decision was never confirmed, there was no time at which the Church declared the marriage to be null or gave Kennedy permission to remarry.
+The Boston Archdiocese initially ruled in favor of the annulment, which Rauch says she discovered only after the fact, in 1996.
+An Episcopalian, she later wrote a book, Shattered Faith: A Woman's Struggle to Stop the Catholic Church from Annulling Her Marriage, explaining that she was opposed to the concept of annulment because it meant in Catholic theology that the marriage had never actually existed.
+She also claimed that the Kennedy family influence made it possible to unilaterally "cancel" a 12-year marriage.

+Catholic canon law at the time required a tribunal decision in favor of annulment to be automatically appealed, and the decision was not effective until a second, conforming, sentence was granted.
+Instead of allowing the appeal to take place in the United States, Rauch appealed directly to the Roman Rota, the highest appellate tribunal of the Catholic Church.
+The annulment was overturned by the Rota in 2005.
+Rauch says she was not informed of the decision until 2007, receiving the news from Boston Archdiocese officials.
+As the first decision was never confirmed, there was no time at which the Church finally declared the marriage to be null or gave Kennedy permission to remarry.
 Because the Rota was sitting as a second-instance appellate court, Kennedy could appeal against the decision to another Rotal panel.